BSumanthPriyesh/DatabaseForDapperDogSalon/README.md

 • Please find the complete narrative of this project in the design document attached.

-* Added visio files used for data modeling in VISIO directory.
+* Added visio files used for data modeling in "Visio" directory.

-* Added reports generated using the SQL Server Reporting Services of SSDT to the Reports directory.
+* Added reports generated using the SQL Server Reporting Services of SSDT to the "Reports" directory.

-* Added the project's source files to the MDF and LDF directory.
+* Added the project's source files to the "MDF and LDF" directory.

 * Added the screen captures in word documents to provide a snapshot of the queries used in this project.